Halloween decorations get gory, and some prefer to dial it down

 Submerge a few white tapers in warm water until they’re soft enough to bend into curvy shapes.
 Then with a permanent marker add facial features.
 Once they’ve cooled and hardened again, you’ve got some candle ghosts for the table.
 There's a DIY video on Whitten's blog.

-Betsy Cribb Watson, Southern Living’s senior homes and features editor, favors fall colors.
+Betsy Cribb Watson, Southern Living’s senior homes and features editor, favours fall colors.

 “I’m not huge on Halloween, so I love leaning into the season’s abundance of natural colors instead: sage greens, burnt oranges, golden yellows and chocolate browns," she says.